 For some of the technologies evaluated within the CAFE Model, the system provides the ability to separately account for costs related to varying vehicle battery sizes, depending on the overall configuration of the vehicle (i.e., engine, transmission, electrification, hybridization, and other various body level improvements).
-As with fuel economy improvement factors (discussed earlier), the battery costs are obtained from the vehicle simulation database, which includes technologies simulated using the Autonomie model at ANL, as well as a handful of add-on technologies.
+As with fuel economy improvement factors (discussed earlier), the battery costs are obtained from the vehicle simulation database, which includes technologies simulated using the Autonomie model at ANL.
 Thus, the system relies on the same unique technology state vector assignment of a vehicle (as defined in Section S4.6 above) when progressing from one technology to the next.

 The CAFE Model includes discrete accounting of battery costs during analysis whenever a vehicle evaluates for application or already includes a technology from either the Electrification or Hybrid/Electric paths.
-Even though VTGE is an engine-level technology, the modeling system
+Even though VTGE is an engine-level technology, the modeling system assumes that this technology explicitly includes the cost, improvement, and full utility attributable to BISG.
+Therefore, the system also needs to account for battery costs whenever a vehicle evaluates or includes VTGE technology.